 You can add and remove whichever folders you like to be backed-up.
 By default, files are backed up instantly, although you can instead schedule the backup times as you please.

 An important difference between the desktop clients and the mobiles and web interface is that you cannot simply browse files backed up from other linked devices.
-You can only restore files which have been backed up from the current computer.
+You can only restore files that have been backed up from the current computer.

 What you can do, though, is create a sync folder.
 All files placed in the sync folder will automatically two-or-more-way sync with all other connected devices.